Concussion recovery: what to expect week by week for vision

 Weeks 6 to 12: where most people land

 Through the second and third months, most mTBI patients see substantial recovery toward subjective baseline.
-Greenwald, Kapoor and Singh's review of visual sequelae in the first year post-TBI documents a clear majority returning to functional baseline within the first few months, with a meaningful minority — the "persistent post-concussion symptoms" group — continuing to have measurable changes past that window (Greenwald, Kapoor & Singh, 2012).
-Capó-Aponte and colleagues' military mTBI sample, characterising how visual dysfunction patterns evolve across acute, subacute, and chronic stages, supports the same overall picture (Capó-Aponte et al., 2017).
+The broad natural history of concussion is that the majority recover within days to a few months, while a meaningful minority — the "persistent post-concussion symptoms" group — continue to have measurable changes past that window; the international consensus statement describes this same trajectory (Patricios et al., 2023).3 Greenwald, Kapoor and Singh's review catalogues the range of vision-related impairments seen in the first year after TBI and stresses screening for them early (Greenwald, Kapoor & Singh, 2012),5 and Capó-Aponte and colleagues' military mTBI sample — in which roughly a third remained symptomatic at one year — characterises how visual dysfunction patterns evolve across acute, subacute, and chronic stages (Capó-Aponte et al., 2017).6

 What that means practically:

-What CSF cannot tell you here: whether what you're experiencing is convergence insufficiency, accommodative dysfunction, or any of the oculomotor problems that are actually the most common visual sequelae of mTBI in the published literature (Ciuffreda et al., 2007).
-Those need a clinical examination; they do not show up on an at-home CSF test.
+What CSF cannot tell you here: whether what you're experiencing is convergence insufficiency (trouble getting the two eyes to turn in together to focus on something near), accommodative dysfunction (trouble adjusting focus between near and far), or any of the oculomotor — eye-movement — problems that are actually the most common visual sequelae of mTBI in the published literature (Ciuffreda et al., 2007).7 Those need a clinical examination; they do not show up on an at-home CSF test.
 A reasonably normal-looking curve at week 10 with continuing symptoms is not "all in your head" — it means the slice of visual processing the test samples may have recovered while a different part hasn't.

 Beyond 12 weeks: persistent symptoms